How to Find View Your Drafts on Instagram A Step By Step Guide

 4. Tap Done when you’re finished.

-Your profile page is where other users can find out more information about you when they click on your profile picture.
-On this page, users can view the photos and videos that you have posted as well as follow you if they like what they see.
+Your profile page is where other users can find more information about you when they click your picture.
+On this page, users can view the photos and videos you have posted and follow you if they like what they see.

 To customize your account further, add locations to your photos or tag people in them so that other users are more likely to stumble across them.